Xela3026/yabbr-docs/docs/reports/chat-stats.md

 toc_max_heading_level: 6
 ---

+import BrandName from '@site/src/components/BrandName';
 import Tag from '@site/src/components/Tag';
 import CustomisableImage from '@site/src/components/CustomisableImage';

 # Chat Stats

-Here you can view a graphical summary of Yabbr Chat metrics.
+Here you can view a graphical summary of <BrandName/> Chat metrics.
 It is separated into monthly metrics.

 ---